- Home

 - Clearer and more consistent decision-making

-- Better risk control and compliance
+- Better control over risk, compliance and trust

-- Greater transparency and accountability
+- Greater accountability, transparency and value creation

 Why IT and Corporate Governance is critical

-Internal control, compliance and risk management applied to IT.
+Internal control, compliance, risk management and trust applied to decision-making and transformation.

 What IT and Corporate Governance covers

-- Principles and models of IT governance
+- Principles and models of IT and corporate governance

-- Portfolio, programme and investment management
+- Portfolio, programme, investment and priority management

-- Metrics, performance and reporting
+- Metrics, performance, reporting and value realisation

-- Risk, internal control and compliance
+- Risk, internal control, compliance and digital trust

 Training courses in IT and Corporate Governance